Classes on Personal Safety Safety Education

 In addition, Safety Education officers respond to requests from individual community members seeking information on children's safety, and provide support for youth-affiliated organizations such as Boy and Girl Scout Troops, preschools, and educational summer programs, including MSCR's Safety Town.

-Currently, Safety Education Officers Rebecca Lindsey, Chad Joswiak, Kelly Hoeft, and Mike McCoy visit most all of the city's 31 elementary schools.
-They also provide the C.O.P.S. program to 5 private schools, including High Point Christian School, Queen of Peace, St. Maria Goretti, St. James, and St. Dennis Catholic Elementary Schools.
+The Safety Education Officers provide the C.O.P.S. program to 5 private schools, including High Point Christian School, Queen of Peace, St. Maria Goretti, St. James, and St. Dennis Catholic Elementary Schools.
 Each year, approximately 3,000 4th and 5th grade students in the city of Madison successfully complete our Classes on Personal Safety.